dmbarbour/wikilon/docs/AwelonLang.md

 The evaluator does not rewrite the `A` annotation.
 But its presence can push partial information through the program like `[4 A 1]` where `A` might later be `3 2` but we don't know.

-Argument extraction logic is a simple reflective rewrite:
+Argument extraction logic is a simple, reflective rewrite:

         T(X,E) - extract X from E such that:
             T(X,E) does not contain X